gamblePants/DiceRoller/README.md

 </ul>

-images can be found here: https://game-icons.net/tags/dice.html license for dice images can be found in the release tab (diceIcons_license.txt)
+images can be found here: https://game-icons.net/tags/dice.html license for dice images can be found in the release tab (license_diceImages.txt)